Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 <img src="https://raw.githubusercontent.com/Aurelien-Pelissier/IBMQ-Quantum-Computing/master/img/Shor.png" width=800>

 The trickiest part is the implementation of the controlled quatum modular exponentiation *U*, that can be found in [4].
-A more complete description is available on the [IBM User Guide](https://quantumexperience.ng.bluemix.net/proxy/tutorial/full-user-guide/004-Quantum_Algorithms/110-Shor's_algorithm.html).
+A more complete description is available in the [IBM User Guide](https://quantumexperience.ng.bluemix.net/proxy/tutorial/full-user-guide/004-Quantum_Algorithms/110-Shor's_algorithm.html).

 &nbsp;